Filed under: Fall / Pavlovas & Meringues

 2. While the sugar caramelizes, warm the cream in the microwave.

 3. Once the sugar begins to turn brown you can stir it a bit (sometimes the center gets a bit grainy, you can stir this to melt it).
 Watch it closely, waiting for the right moment.
 Once it is a deep amber, lower the heat and pour in your cream and be ready – it will boil up.
 Whisk the cream to combine it and it will calm down.
-You can turn the heat back to medium at this point, just for another minute or two, and add the salt and pistachio paste or boiled cider (whichever you are using).
+You can turn the heat back to medium at this point, just for another minute or two, and add the salt and pistachio paste.
 Then turn off the heat and add the vanilla.

 Apple Cider Whipped Cream